Seppli11/ZHAW-Summary/summaries/23FS/PM4/Godot/Learnings.md

 ![[res/create_new_resource.png]] Then the custom resource script can be attached to the newly created `*.tres` file.
 ![[res/Pasted image 20230224231412.png]]![[res/Pasted image 20230224231540.png]]

 The resource file can be edited in the inspector and set to exported properties.
 The object of the `*.tres` file is global.
-If a script references a `*.tres` file and updates a property, other scirpt will see this change.
+If a script references a `*.tres` file and updates a property, other script will see this change.
 This makes it an alternative to autoload nodes.

 ## `Tween`